Sketchbreezy/Algo-open-source-initiative/README.md

 Built and maintained by [@emmaelujoba](https://x.com/emmaelujoba)

-This repo uses GitHub Actions to update daily and show that the conversation is ongoing, not just a one-time thing.
+> This repo updates automatically every day using GitHub Actions — to reflect ongoing thought, not just a one-time push.